Year-End Sale is Live! Find Exclusive Prices on the Best Selling Pharma & MedTech Reports. Check Now!

 Special Designation: Regenerative Medicine Advanced Therapy (RMAT) (US)

-Direct Biologics’ ExoFlo (DB-001) is an extracellular signal product extracted from human bone marrow mesenchymal stem or stromal cells (BM-MSCs) that comprises growth factors and extracellular vesicles such as exosomes.
-It delivers natural bioactive signals to people that reduce inflammation, guide cellular communication, and promote tissue healing.
-The FDA awarded ExoFlo a Regenerative Medicine Advanced Therapy (RMAT) designation in April 2022.
-In July 2022, the company began phase III testing of the ARDS drug for moderate-to-severe COVID-19 ARDS.
+ExoFlo (DB-001) being developed by Direct Biologics is an extracellular signal product isolated from human bone marrow mesenchymal stem or stromal cells (BM-MSCs) that contains growth factors and extracellular vesicles including exosomes.
+It provides natural bioactive signals that downregulate inflammation, direct cellular communication, and upregulate tissue repair in humans.
+In April 2022, the US FDA awarded ExoFlo a Regenerative Medicine Advanced Therapy (RMAT) designation.
+In July 2022, the company initiated the evaluation of the drug in Phase III for COVID-19 moderate-to-severe ARDS.

 Phase: Phase III